amanpatelll/DEVSOC_NN_IMAGE_CLASSFICATION/README.md

     Handles potential mismatches between the saved weights and the model's current architecture.

+# ONE HOT ENCODING AND NORMALIZING -
-One - Hot encoding is done to make sure that the data is represented numerically
+One - Hot encoding is done to make sure that the data is represented numerically Features (X_train) are normalized pixel values.
+Labels (y_train) are one-hot encoded representations of the digits.

+# COMPILING AND TRAINING THE MODEL -
+The model is created with 4 layers -

+The first layer has the Linear function .
+The second layer has ReLU func .
+The third layer has Linear func .
+And the last layer has the softmax function in order to calculate the probabilites of the digits .

+SGD Optimier is used with learning rate 0.01 ( feel free to experiment ) .

+# SUBMISSION AND EVALUATION -
+For submission a csv file is created that has the image id (index) and the predicted label of the test dataset .

+The model is saved and the paramters (weights and biases) are loaded .

+THANK YOU
+AMAN PATEL
+BITS PILANI - GOA CAMPUS